merlin-network/nautilus/eth/README.md

 ## [provider.go](https://github.com/berachain/polaris/blob/main/eth/provider.go)

-The `PolarisProvider` can be exported and used by the host chain.
+The `BlackfuryProvider` can be exported and used by the host chain.